ai-multiply/bursty_dynamics/Readme.md

 ## Contributing
 Contributions are welcome!
-If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request on GitHub.
+If you encounter any issues or have suggestions for improvements, feel free to open an [issue](https://github.com/ai-multiply/bursty_dynamics/issues) or for questions, suggestions, or general discussion related to our project, please visit our [GitHub Discussions page](https://github.com/ai-multiply/bursty_dynamics/discussions).